qbap/a7-ios7-downgrader/README.md

 when the script says "waiting for device in dfu mode" it means u gotta put it back into dfu

-when it gets to the partitioning step, make terminal full screen, it has easy to read instructions on top

-all you gotta do at that step is press the keys on your keyboard it tells you to

 cydia will be installed and work as normal

 ## How was this done?